Added to Saved items

 • Being sick (vomiting).

 Symptoms are often related to eating.
-Doctors used to include heartburn (a burning sensation felt in the lower chest area) and bitter-tasting liquid coming up into the back of the throat (sometimes called 'waterbrash') as symptoms of dyspepsia.
+Heartburn (a burning sensation felt in the lower chest area) and bitter-tasting liquid coming up into the back of the throat (sometimes called 'waterbrash') used to be considered as symptoms of dyspepsia.
 However, these are now considered to be features of a condition called gastro-oesophageal reflux disease (GORD) - see below.

-Symptoms tend to occur in bouts which come and go, rather than being present all the time.
-Most people have a bout of dyspepsia, often called indigestion, from time to time.
-For example, after a large spicy meal.
+Symptoms tend to occur in bouts which come and go rather than being present all the time.
+Most people have a bout of dyspepsia, often called indigestion, from time to time - for example, after a large spicy meal.
 In most cases it soon goes away and is of little concern.
-However, some people have frequent bouts of dyspepsia, which affect their quality of life.
+However, some people have frequent bouts of dyspepsia which can affect their quality of life.

 Want to see a dietician?